The Ottoman Religion-based Structure:

 As "people of the Book," other monotheists were treated with respect.
 Under the millet system, the people of each faith were ruled and judged under their own laws: sharia for Muslims, canon law for Christians, and halakha for Jewish citizens.

-Although non-Muslims sometimes paid higher taxes and were subject to the devshirme, there was not a lot of day-to-day differentiation between people of different faiths.
+Although non-Muslims sometimes paid higher taxes, and Christians were subject to the devshirme, a tax paid in male children, there was not a lot of day-to-day differentiation between people of different faiths.
 In theory, non-Muslims were barred from holding high office, but enforcement of that regulation was lax during much of the Ottoman period.

 During the later years non-Muslims became the minority due to secession and out-migration, but they were still treated quite equitably.
 By the time the Ottoman Empire collapsed after World War I, its population was 81% Muslim.